ContactSelect language: DE

 Workshop Design@LOPEC

-The Design@LOPEC workshop will serve as a multidisciplinary platform where technology meets creativity.
+The Design@LOPEC workshop—a multidisciplinary platform where technology meets creativity.

-The Design@LOPEC workshop will serve as a multidisciplinary platform where technology meets creativity.
-By inviting product and fashion designers, LOPEC aims to explore new applications of printed electronics in wearable technology, smart fabrics and innovative product design.
+The first Design@LOPEC workshop served as a multidisciplinary platform where technology meets creativity.
+By inviting product and fashion designers, LOPEC explored new applications of printed electronics in wearable technology, smart fabrics and innovative product design.

 Function, form and technology are critical to every design.
 The technology of printed electronics opens new dimensions in product design.
 LOPEC makes these new dimensions tangible and wants to accelerate the transfer of know-how.